bruceravel/demeter/documentation/Athena/output/project.rst

    Saving a project file.

 The first two options saves the entire current state of :demeter:`athena`.
 If the project has already been saved, the :guilabel:`Save project` option overwrites the previous file with the new state of your project.
 Hitting :button:`Control`-:button:`s` does the same thing.
-Clicking on the modified indicator |nd| the other highlighted region in the screenshot |nd| also saves the project.
 Alternately, you can select :guilabel:`Save project as...` and you will be prompted for a new file name for the project.

 The final option will write only the marked groups to a project file.
 You can think of this as a sort of :quoted:`sub-project` file.
 This is another of the many ways that the group markings are used by :demeter:`athena`.

-The :button:`Save,light` button at the top of the screen will save the current project, prompting for a file name if needed.
+The :button:`Save,light` button at the top of the screen is another way to save the current project, prompting for a file name if needed.
 As you work with :demeter:`athena`.  this button turns increasingly red, reminding you of the need to save your work early and often.

 .. caution:: As with any software, you should save your work early and
 	     often. :demeter:`athena` and :demeter:`ifeffit` have